 In order to register for the practicum course, a Practicum Approval Form needs to be completed by the program coordinator and signed by the student.
-That form, along with a copy of the student's transcript, will be reviewed by the Dean of Students &/or Provost.
+That form, along with a copy of the student's transcript, will be reviewed by the Program Dean.
 If the practicum is approved the form will be sent to the records office and the student will be automatically registered for the course.
 Students cannot register for the practicum course online or without completion of the approval form as noted.